jwworth/sql-workshop/README.md

 # sql-workshop

-This is material for [Hashrocket][hr]'s SQL workshop at Code Platoon.
-SQL is a technology we are passionate about as a company, and we have enjoyed providing a hands-on deep-dive into this subject for Code Platoon cohorts over the years.
+This is material for [Hashrocket][hr]'s SQL workshop at [Code Platoon][cp].

+At Hashrocket, we 💜 SQL!
+This engagement has given us many opportunities to share that passion, in a practical and hands-on way, with the veterans and spouses of Code Platoon.

-Check the [Agenda][agenda] to see how the day will progress.
+Check out the [Agenda][agenda] to see how the day will progress.

 ### Setup